Jizo Peace Center

 Jizo located in Mt.
 Koya, Kyoto, JapanWho is O Jizo San?

-Jizo Bodhisattva represents the wisdom of the earth manifesting as the energy of compassion, particularly towards infants and children, women, travelers as well as firefighters.
-He helps those on spiritual or physical journeys – people who experience impossible obstacles and feel at life’s crossroads.
-He is portrayed as a wandering child monk, often wearing a bib, and carrying a pilgrim’s ringed staff which jingles to warn animals of his approach and prevent mutual harm.
+Jizo Bodhisattva (or saint) represents the wisdom of the earth manifesting as the energy of compassion towards those who are vulnerable.
+This includes particularly infants and children, women, travelers as well as firefighters.
+He is known as both male and female.
+She helps those on spiritual or physical journeys – people who experience impossible obstacles and feel at life’s crossroads.
+In Japan, he is portrayed as a wandering child monk, often wearing a bib, and carrying a pilgrim’s ringed staff that jingles to warn animals of her approach and to prevent mutual harm.
 Jizo also carries the wish-fulfilling, protecting jewel of Truth whose light banishes all fear.
 Jizo has the ability to travel to animal and hell realms and to assist those who are struggling to free themselves from suffering.
-Images of Jizo are not worshipped, but are intended to help awaken an energy in us.
+Images of Jizo are not worshipped, but are intended to help awaken us.

-*to increase the awareness of the power and protection of Jizo Bodhisattva
+*to expand consciousness of the power and protection of Jizo Bodhisattva

-*to further prayers for children at risk of abuse and neglect
+*to send prayers for children at risk of abuse and neglect

-*to increase children’s awareness and appreciation for the beauty in life
+*to embrace variety and appreciate the beauty in life

-*to increase efforts toward world peace through spiritual practice, harmony with the earth, letting go of anger, and positive communication
+*to create more world peace through events that teach meditation, harmony with the earth, letting go of anger, and positive communication

 Ruth Ratna Handy, LCSW